 It forces you to start attaching to Jesus, not to places and things.

-Now I know.
-Because first world problems have become my problems.
+But now I live in a developed world and first world problems have become my problems.

-It’s easy to joke and feel all sorts of ways about your self-control and discipline; until you smacked in the face with convenience and options you had no idea existed.
+It’s easy to joke and feel all sorts of ways about your self-control and discipline; until you are smacked in the face with convenience and options you didn’t know existed.

 Then you start scrambling for control, trying to form new habits and learning to do life differently in a sea of excess.

-First world problems.
-God has a sense of humor.
-Yeah, now I am a little kinder.
+First world problems?
+Yes, God has a sense of humor.

 What about you?
-What are you grateful for?
+What are you grateful for and how to you nurture a grateful heart?
 Chime in comments!